MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

    | Achr1.10000000.11000000Bchr10.0.1000000           | 1.420                 | 1.048                  |
    | Achr1.10000000.11000000Bchr10.100000000.101000000 | 1.752                 | 1.691                  |
    | Achr1.10000000.11000000Bchr10.10000000.11000000   | -1.181                | -0.499                 |

+Signature ran this toy data in about 10 mins utilizing 0.52 GB of memory (note: toy data contains ~4-5% of the origional data)

 <br/>

 ## Community Detection